JoLeed/FluffySettings/README.md

 - Modify properties of your settings file
 - Create your custom json setting files, you don't especially need to use appsettings.json

+## Important note
+FluffySettings isn't only for the appsettings.json file.
+If you wish, you can [specify file name in parameter](#Instance-parameters) to generate your custom settings file.

 # Using FluffySettings

 ## Requirements